-5.3.10 Prime and Unique Farmland: Construction of the Southern Embankment for Plan B would directly impact approximately 2,100 acres of prime and unique farmland, compared to 1,500 acres for the No Action Alternative.
+5.3.10 Prime and Unique Farmland

+Construction of the Southern Embankment for Plan B would directly impact approximately 2,100 acres of prime and unique farmland, compared to 1,500 acres for the No Action Alternative.
+An additional 6,400 acres of prime and unique farmland would be impacted with either alternative through the construction of the diversion channel.
 The increase in acreage can be attributed to a larger footprint for the Plan B alignment.
 This impact is considered to be less than significant based on the large quantity of farmland in the study area.
 Over 90% of all farmland is considered prime and unique in this region.
+Impacts to Prime and Unique Farmland resulting from Plan B were documented using form NRCS-CPA-106 which was coordinated with the NRCS.

-5.3.11 Hazardous, Toxic and Radioactive Waste (HTRW): The majority of the area within the Plan B alignment has not been surveyed for HTRW sites; however, the land use is not appreciably different from that of the No Action Alternative.
+5.3.11 Hazardous, Toxic and Radioactive Waste (HTRW)

+The majority of the area within the Plan B alignment has not been surveyed for HTRW sites; however, the land use is not appreciably different from that of the No Action Alternative.
 Therefore, it is reasonable to assume that the risk of uncovering any significant HTRW hazards along the Plan B alignment is minimal.
 An additional Phase 1 ESA will ultimately be necessary to supplement areas along this new alignment not covered in prior ESAs.